rabbah/nimbella-cli/doc/nim.md

 }
 ```

 In this example, you can see that there are separate status entries for the package `demo` and the action `demo/hello`.
 The entry for the package and for each action includes both a `version` field, showing the last-deployed version number, and a `digest` field, which is used to control [incremental deployment](#deploying-projects-incrementally).
-The fact that the package and action have different versions suggests that incremental deployment has been used.
+The package and action versions often differ because the package version reflects (re)deployments of the package metadata and not whether or not contained actions were (re)deployed.

 If you have also deployed static web content, the `versions.json` file has a `webHashes` entry with digest information about each web file, something like this: